BachiLi/redner/README.md

 News

 07/27/2019 - Tensorflow 1.14 support!
 See tests_tensorflow for examples.
+The CMake files should automatically detect tensorflow in python and install corresponding files.
 Tutorials are work in progress.
 Thanks [Seyoung Park](https://github.com/SuperShinyEyes) for the contribuion.
 06/25/2019 - Added orthographic cameras (see examples/two_d_mesh.py).
 05/13/2019 - Fixed quite a few bugs related to camera derivatives.
 If something didn't work for you before, maybe try again.
 04/28/2019 - Added QMC support (see tests/test_qmc.py and the documentation in pyredner.serialize_scene()).